Skip to main content

 Joint tenancies

-But you do not need their agreement to give your landlord a notice to quit.
+But you do not need the other tenants' agreement to give your landlord a notice to quit.

 Keep paying your rent